-We praise and reward children for effort, success and positive behaviour in a variety of ways, relevant to the age and development of the pupils, such as through 'marbles in a jar', 'Treasure Box' rewards, Friday treats, stickers, certificates, Golden Time etc. Golden Time is earned as a reward each week.
-In KS2, it can be lost as a sanction, such as 10 minutes less for a minor behaviour incident, or late homework.
+We praise and reward children for effort, success and positive behaviour in a variety of ways, relevant to the age and development of the pupils, such as through 'marbles in a jar', 'Treasure Box' rewards, Friday treats, stickers, certificates.
+Each week children who have had a significant success, in any area of school life, are chosen for the 'Star of the Week' award and receive a small gift and sticker in Collective Worship;

-Each week children who have had a significant success, in any area of school life, are chosen for the 'Star of the Week' award and receive a small gift and sticker in Collective Worship; The school acknowledges all the efforts and achievements of children, both in and out of school, e.g., showing certificates etc. in Collective Worship.
+The school acknowledges all the efforts and achievements of children, both in and out of school, e.g., showing certificates etc. in Collective Worship.